 Engineering World Health received funding from the GE Foundation in summer 2010 to bring a continuing education program for biomedical equipment technicians (BMET) to Honduras.
-This EWH continuing education program is unique among training program for developing world BMETs in that it focuses on enhancing and updating skills for technicians who have already received some level of training and are currently practicing in the field.
-In the past two decades, there has been training for BMETs in Honduras offered by Billy Teninty at International Aid (IA) from 2001 to 2009, and by Project HOPE from 1988 to 1996.
-These two programs have resulted in over 100 technicians in Honduras with training in medical equipment repair, including 91 graduates of the IA program.
+This EWH program is unique among training programs for developing world BMETs in that it focuses on enhancing and updating skills for technicians who have already received some level of training and are currently practicing in the field.
+In the past two decades, training for BMETs in Honduras has been offered by Billy Teninty at International Aid (IA) from 2001 to 2009, and by Project HOPE from 1988 to 1996.
+These two programs have prepared over 100 technicians in Honduras with training in medical equipment repair, including 91 graduates of the IA program.

 EWH training courses began in Tegucigalpa in November 2010 with partnership from Instituto Nacional de Formacion Profesional (INFOP), the national vocational training institute of Honduras.
 In addition to the core training topic of hands-on repair and maintenance of biomedical equipment, the training includes classes on electronics, computer skills, professional development, and healthcare technology management (HTM).
 The course schedule runs in the afternoons, evenings, and weekends, to allow practicing technicians the opportunity to work in the mornings at their current jobs.